If you read my last blog post (https://www.lauramuchmore.com/post/it-is-what-it-is) you would have seen the following:

 FINALLY - THE DAY IS HERE

-It wasn’t long before a nurse came out to get me and told me that everything was okay and they didn’t find anything new.
+It wasn’t long before a nurse came out to get me and told me everything was okay, and they didn’t find anything new.
 Usually, that kind of information would cause you to feel relief, but it actually caused me more anxiety because it meant that we didn’t have an answer and nothing could be fixed.

 NOW WHAT?